NeverBehave/StudentHandbook/README.md

 # StudentHandbook

-A javafx application for calculate and record students' subjects and scores
+ A Javafx application for recording students' scores and calculating grades.

 **This project is intended for study and it is not production ready**